Skip to main content

 Installing by a Script

-So now a new Agent can be installed.
+So now, a new agent can be installed.
 It involves downloading an agent installer and running it.
 That's all.

 Agent Install steps: